 Comprehensive Program for Feeding Disorders - FAQs

-Pediatric feeding disorders and eating problems are caused by a number of direct and indirect factors, including medical, oral-motor, sensory, appetite, and behavior problems.
-Children with feeding disorders and eating problems and their families need a comprehensive, interdisciplinary, and integrated approach to assessment and intervention that is individually tailored to the unique needs of each child and his or her family.
+Pediatric feeding disorders are caused by a number of direct and indirect factors, including medical, oral-motor, sensory, appetite, and behavior problems.
+Children with feeding disorders and their families need a comprehensive, interdisciplinary, and integrated approach to assessment and intervention that is individually tailored to the unique needs of each child and his or her family.

 The program at Mt.
 Washington focuses on a coordinated and integrated team approach, including parent/caregivers as team members involved in decision-making as well as employing a number of different treatment approaches based on the needs of each child and family.
 As a part of the team process, parents/caregivers help prioritize and set goals and objectives for their child.